Algebra8/Knots/README.md

 ### Prerequisites

-If downloading through pip then only _pandas_ is required.
-Otherwise, consider the list below.

-- moore_braidgenerator (repository)
-- pandas
+The only required dependency for this package is _pandas_.
+If installing with a local clone, make sure to have _pandas_ 0.23.4 or greater installed in the desired environment.

 ```
 .
 ├── LICENSE
 ├── README.md
-├── moore_braidgenerator
+├── braidgenerator
 │   ├── __init__.py
 │   ├── braidword.py
 │   ├── decorators